artsy/eigen/docs/testing.md

 Creates query Renderer

-Give component
+- Pass a component
-give test query
+- Pass a test query

-pass input variables
+- Pass input variables

 has an act that resolves the first request that's being made.